An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

+Conversely, since $\delta$ is an ultra-metric, we get that the intersection of two balls is a ball (possibly empty).
+Thus the set of balls and the empty set is a $\pi$-system.
+We deduce from Theorem 2.3 in \cite{b:cpm} that \reff{eq:cv_law} implies \reff{eq:def-cv-d}.
+Thus \reff{eq:cv_law} and \reff{eq:def-cv-d} are equivalent.

-Such a limit appears in the following Kesten's theorem.
-Recall that the distribution of Kesten's tree is given in Definition \ref{defi:k-tree}.
+Convergence in distribution for the local topology appears in the following Kesten's theorem.
+Recall that the distribution of the Kesten's tree is given in Definition \ref{defi:k-tree}.

-\begin{theo}[Kesten \cite{k:sbrwrc}] Let $p$ be a critical or sub-critical offspring distribution satisfying \reff{eq:hyp-p}.
-Let $\tau$ be a GW tree with offspring distribution $p$ and $\tau^*$ a Kesten's tree associated to $p$.
+\begin{thrm}[Kesten~\cite{k:sbrwrc}] Let $p$ be a critical or sub-critical offspring distribution.
+Let $\tau$ be a BGW tree with offspring distribution $p$ and $\tau^*$ be a Kesten's tree associated with $p$.
 For every non-negative integer $n$, let $\tau_n$ be a random tree distributed as $\tau$ conditionally on $\{H(\tau)\ge n\}$.
 Then we have: